CyVerse-learning-materials/SciApps_guide/maizecode.rst

   4. Go to **Workflow**/**My workflows** to load the newly saved workflow.

      ..
 Note::
-        You might need to check twice to see the new workflow (check 'Home' then back to 'My workflows'), which should be the fisrt one in the list.
+        You might need to check twice to see the new workflow (check 'Home' then back to 'My workflows'), which should be the first one in the list.

   5. As shown below, clear the input fields for step 1 of the workflow, then drag and drop transcript outputs (filenames starting with 'str') into the input fields.
-Also need to set the 'Select the staged annotation file' as 'Zea mays (AGPv4)' for step 1-5.
+Also, we need to set the 'Select the staged annotation file' as 'Zea mays (AGPv4)' for steps 1-5.

      |iso_analysis|

      ..
 Note::

-        Scroll down the app forms, then drag and drop the alignment file (*.bam) into step 3, 4, 2, 5 as shown above.
-The order is determined by the input fields of step 6, as shown below (Sample 1 has outputs of step 3 and 4, and Sample 2 has outputs of step 2 and 5).
+        Scroll down the app forms, then drag and drop the alignment file (*.bam) into steps 3, 4, 2, 5 as shown above.
+The order is determined by the input fields of step 6, as shown below (Sample 1 has outputs of steps 3 and 4, and Sample 2 has outputs of steps 2 and 5).

         |iso_analysis2|

      ..
 Warning::
         Make sure to clear the input field before dragging and dropping new input.
-Make sure you have set the 'Select the staged annotation file' as 'Zea mays (AGPv4)' for step 1-5.
+Make sure you have set the 'Select the staged annotation file' as 'Zea mays (AGPv4)' for steps 1-5.

   6. Submit the workflow and the workflow diagram with live status will be shown as below.

      |iso_run|

      ..
 Note::
         Different colors of the app button represent different status: blue (running), yellow (pending), green (completed), and red (failed).
-Depending on the size of input files to be staged and queue status of computing cluster, it might take a while for the status to get updated.
+Depending on the size of input files to be staged and queue status of the computing cluster, it might take a while for the status to get updated.
 You can save the workflow and check the status later by visualizing the diagram.

   7. When the workflow is completed (when all app buttons are green), click Ballgown's output file (de_iso.tsv) to preview the result, as shown below.